nullstack/nullstack.github.io/articles/context-and-attributes.md

 - there is one global context per tab open
 - assign a key to the context adds it to the global store
 - mutate context rerenders the application
+- every function receives the context merged with the arguments